NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/source/source.md

 Key elements of the interface:

 - **RAG Sources Options**
-  - **Build New**: A new RAG source can be created using the available template.
+  - **Build New**: A new source can be created using the available template.
-  - **Load Existing**: Previously created RAG sources can be loaded and reused.
+  - **Load Existing**: Previously created sources can be loaded and reused.

 The second option (`load existing`) becomes available only when at least one source has been created.
 The following sections describe how sources are created.